lspitzner/exference-paper/README.md

 - The naming of the executable is misleading;
   the tests should be put in a proper test-suite.
+  (initially the executable was created for testing purposes , but now serves as command-line interface.)
 - Type synonyms are not supported yet.
 - Kinds are not checked (which can be seen as both advantage and disadvantage, see paper).
 - Pattern-matching on multi-constructor data-types is not supported - theoretically,